influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.2/administration/differences.md

 ---
-title: Differences between Telegraf 1.1 and 1.0
+title: Differences between Telegraf 1.2 and 1.1

 menu:
   telegraf_1_2:
-    name: Differences between Telegraf 1.1 and 1.0
+    name: Differences between Telegraf 1.2 and 1.1
     weight: 0
     parent: administration
 ---

-This page aims to ease the transition from Telegraf 1.0 to Telegraf 1.1.
+This page aims to ease the transition from Telegraf 1.1 to Telegraf 1.2.
 It is not intended to be a comprehensive list of the differences between the versions.
 See